 Movers and shakers – how the remaining races could shake up the order

-There are four races left on the Challenge Family race calendar that will contribute to the ranking points: Challenge Peguera-Mallorca, Challenge Barcelona, the inaugural Challenge Xiamen and Challenge Canberra.
+There are just two races left on the Challenge Family race calender which contribute to the ranking points: the inaugural Challenge Xiamen and Challenge Canberra.
 Though it’s worth noting that athletes have to race both the sprint and the standard distance races at Canberra for their points to count.
+And as Canberra is a Tier 2 race, Xiamen is likely to play the deciding role in where athletes will finish.

 Previous Challenge Family World Bonus winners